mbforbes/website-3/posts/writing/travel/2022-scotland-roadtrip-skye.md

 ], true %}

 <p class="figcaption">
-You really realize how much you're city kids when you can't feed the goats and don't know whether you can pet the pony.
+You really realize how much you're city kids when you can't feed the sheep and don't know whether you can pet the pony.
 </p>

 While we were out in the boonies, creature comforts like 20 Imperial fl oz craft IPAs were only a ~10m drive down the highway.